varenyk-lover/finance-rtk-socket-app/README.md

 - application should connect to the locally running service
 - application should render price changes for some tickers in real time

+As a bonus I implemented:

+- additional visual effects to highlight positive and negative changes in the prices

 ## Technologies:
-- React with hooks
+- React
-- RTK with Redux-Thunk
+- RTK
 - Socket.io (to connect to the service)
 - MUI library and CSS
 - Testing Library